Under the bonnet of Happy Yet?

 6. Drifting (Autumn lament) - melancholy of the third season

 Across from where I often walk you might see starlings congregating noisily under the hedges in one corner of a field.
-Walking nearby will send them charging up into the sky where they murmurate, and under a cooling blue sky they resemble a shoal of black fish or swarm of bees.
+Walking nearby will send them charging up into the sky where they murmurate.
+Under a cooling blue sky with some autumnal prompting, they now resemble a shoal of black fish or a swarm of bees.

 7. Home - Outlining the shape of home

-I was reading a book on Thomas Paine and it got me thinking about leaving home, resettling in a foreign place, and the upheaval of revolution.
+I was reading a book on Thomas Paine and it got me thinking about leaving home or resettling in a foreign place, and how similar that was to the upheaval of revolution.
 It struck me that to make a new home in a completely different environment and to survive, you would need to have knowledge of the shape of your 'home', and that it didn't really have anything to do with the buildings themselves.
 The buildings simply define 'home' as a community.

 8. Rex On The Beach - Cnut knows his place and shows His hand

 King Cnut (Canute, Knut, etc) and the old story of failing to hold back the tides.
 The most common version portrays an arrogant King who believes he can control nature - but this retelling is incorrect.
 Cnut was an early adopter of the Catholic faith and wanted to show his sycophantic followers that a king was not supernatural and could not be above God's law.
-This version of the story is played out on a sandy beach near St. Ives in the summer of 2013 - August the 25th to be precise... at 3:50pm.
+This version of the story is played out on a sandy beach near St. Ives, Cornwall in the summer of 2013.
+August the 25th to be precise... at 3:50pm.

-Guest guitar on the mid section was played by Paul Brown, and the part of 'girl at the ice cream van' was sung by my daughter, Daisy.
-Thanks to both.
+Guest strummer on the mid section was played by Paul Brown, and the part of 'girl at the ice cream van' was sung by my daughter, Daisy.

 9. Mortal Orbits - the magnetism of family and friends

-We orbit around each other, occasionally gaining momentum and inevitably breaking free, sometimes colliding with fatal effect.
-Often we are stuck in orbits confined by the forces of those around us but the stars always show the way - for a time at least, until history can't see them any more.
+We orbit around each other, occasionally gaining momentum and inevitably breaking free.
+Sometimes we collide with fatal effect.
+More often (it seems to me) we are stuck in orbits confined by the forces of those around us, but the stars always show the way - for a time at least, until history itself is too far away to see where we came from.

 10. 25 Kites - the borders between our differences